Barry Cable

 Barry Thomas Cable MBE (born 22 September 1943) is a former Australian rules footballer and coach.
-Considered one of the greatest rovers in the sport's history, he played in 379 premiership games in the Western Australian Football League (WAFL) and the Victorian Football League (VFL), and later coached in both competitions.
-However, his reputation was left in tatters after allegations of historical sex crimes, including a code-first revocation of his Australian Football Hall of Fame status as well as his removal from the Sport Australia Hall of Fame in 2023.
+Considered one of the greatest rovers in the sport's history, he played 379 premiership games in the Western Australian Football League (WAFL) and the Victorian Football League (VFL), and later coached in both competitions.

+However, his reputation was significantly impacted following allegations of historical child sexual abuse.
+This resulted in an unprecedented revocation of his Australian Football Hall of Fame status and his removal from the Sport Australia Hall of Fame in 2023, following an adverse finding in a civil sexual abuse trial.

+In 2024, Cable was formally charged by Western Australia Police with multiple criminal counts of historical child sexual assault.
+Following a criminal trial in 2026, he was found not guilty on all charges.

-Born in Narrogin, Western Australia, Cable made his debut with the Perth Football Club in the WANFL in 1962, and won the Sandover Medal as the fairest and best player in the competition in 1964.
-Cable was awarded the Tassie Medal as the best player at the 1966 Australian National Football Carnival, as well as selection in the All-Australian team.
-The same year, he played in the first of three consecutive premierships with Perth, winning the Simpson Medal as the best player in the Grand Final in each year, as well as a further Sandover Medal in 1968.
+Born in Narrogin, Western Australia, Cable made his senior debut with the Perth Football Club in the WANFL in 1962 and won the Sandover Medal as the competition's fairest and best player in 1964.
+He was awarded the Tassie Medal as the best player at the 1966 Australian National Football Carnival and earned selection in the All-Australian team.
+That same year, he played in the first of three consecutive premierships with Perth, winning the Simpson Medal as best on ground in each Grand Final, as well as a second Sandover Medal in 1968.